fromdevtoprod/hello-wasm/README.md

 # Hello-wasm

-Hello-wasm is a simple test following this technical documentation reading :
+Hello-wasm is a simple test.
+The goal was to compile a Rust project into WebAssembly and use it in an existing web app.

 https://developer.mozilla.org/en-US/docs/WebAssembly/Rust_to_Wasm